Lab logo

 Clinical Psychology Doctoral Student

 Amber Fox is a clinical psychology doctoral student at Virginia Commonwealth University.
-She recently began her first year of clinical practicum at Massey Cancer Center's Neuro-Oncology division under the supervision of Dr. Ashlee Loughan, conducting neuropsychological assessments.
+She recently began her first year of clinical practicum at Massey Comprehensive Cancer Center's Neuro-Oncology division under the supervision of Dr. Ashlee Loughan, conducting neuropsychological assessments.
 Her research interests include culturally-informed mental health treatment in integrated care settings.

 Christopher Kleva